-In Melbourne last week, from January 14-17 we all witnessed a record breaking four days above 41C.
-While there are scientists on each side of the global warming debate, the fact remains that Surrey Air fielded its own record breaking air conditioning service enquiries and in extreme conditions attended over 150 service visits, with more booked in for the rest of the month.
+In Melbourne last week, from January 14-17 we all witnessed a record-breaking four days above 41C.
+While there are scientists on each side of the global warming debate, the fact remains that Surrey Air fielded its own record-breaking air conditioning service inquiries and in extreme conditions attended over 150 service visits, with more booked in for the rest of the month.

 Sure we are all accustomed to Melbourne heatwaves, but the question everyone is asking is, “Are they getting worse?”

-With ambulance services stretched last week, rolling electrical blackouts rumoured and community concern at an all-time high, The City of Melbourne has defined ‘what is a heatwave’ and provided heat coping tips and health advice on this link: https://www.melbourne.vic.gov.au/COMMUNITYSERVICES/EMERGENCYMANAGEMENT/Pages/SummerSense.aspx
+With ambulance services stretched last week, rolling electrical blackouts rumored and community concern at an all-time high, The City of Melbourne has defined ‘what is a heatwave’ and provided heat coping tips and health advice on this link.

 With the 2013-2014 summer autumn far from over, it remains to be seen what records will be broken next.

 If you have not had an air conditioning service or inspection in the last 12 months, now is the time to book a visit, before the next heatwave takes out your unit and leaves your family at risk.
-Even newer units can feel the strain of running non-stop for a week, like they did last week.
-If you think your neighbours or family are at risk from not keeping up their air conditioning service, then be community minded and prompt them to take action as well.
+Even newer units can feel the strain of running non-stop for a week like they did last week.
+If you think your neighbors or family are at risk from not keeping up their air conditioning service, then be community-minded and prompt them to take action as well.

-Surrey Air offers a value packed Multi-unit Service Deal so you can have your heating and cooling plus hot water, fans and ventilation units inspected and repaired in the one visit.
+Surrey Air offers a value-packed Multi-unit Service Deal so you can have your heating and cooling plus hot water, fans, and ventilation units inspected and repaired in one visit.